Mariojmedina/sarima-time-series-forecasting/README.md

 You can substitute your own time–series by providing a CSV file with a timestamp column and a numeric target column.

+## Time‑series decomposition

+Before fitting a SARIMA model it is often helpful to *decompose* your series into interpretable parts.
+In the notebook we call `statsmodels.tsa.seasonal_decompose()` to break the data down into four
+components:

+- **Observed** – the original time series values.
+This is simply the data you collected.
+- **Trend** – the smooth, long‑term increase or decrease in the series.
+  For example, a rise in airline passenger numbers over several years represents the trend component【767530250736748†L92-L119】.
+- **Seasonal** – the repeating short‑term cycles that occur at regular intervals, such as monthly spikes in sales or weekly patterns in website traffic【71951480220652†L119-L127】.
+A series may have multiple seasonalities (e.g., daily and yearly).
+- **Residual (random)** – the irregular fluctuations left after removing the trend and seasonality.
+These residuals capture random noise and unexpected events【71951480220652†L141-L149】.

+Decomposition is an exploratory tool: plotting these components helps you verify that a SARIMA model is appropriate.
+If the trend or seasonal parts are strong, SARIMA can model them directly; if little structure remains, the residuals should look like white noise.

 ## Running the script

 The `train_sarima.py` script loads the data, fits a SARIMA model with